-How to become a Greek citizen
+How to become a Greek citizen in 2020

 Passport of Greece grants its holders access to 174 countries around the world.
 They also get the opportunity to live, work, travel, study, buy property and run a business in any EU country.

 Citizenship of Greece can be obtained by birth if one of the child's parents is a Greek national or by individuals enrolled in a Greek school and are born in Greece into a family of foreign nationals who had lived for at least five years in the country.
 Individuals who have completed six years of secondary education at a Greek school or obtained higher education in the country also qualify.
 Foreign nationals of Greek descent can be granted Greek nationality.
 But what about adults who want to obtain Greek nationality but do not have any links to the country?

 Although you can't get greek citizenship by investment since Greece does not have such programme like Malta or Cyprus, any foreign national is able obtain citizenship through naturalisation.
 The applicant must: